Join our monthly virtual series tackling the issues that matter most to youth and those who support them.

 ALCOHOL AWARENESS & REDUCING UNDERAGE DRINKING

-In this April edition of Connecting Minds, Strengthening Communities, we’re recognizing Alcohol Awareness Month with an important conversation on Reducing Underaged Drinking.
+In this April edition we’re recognizing Alcohol Awareness Month with an important conversation on Reducing Underaged Drinking.

 Our featured speaker, Jessica Valadez, Prevention Specialist with the Arizona Department of Liquor Licenses and Control (DLLC) Education and Prevention Unit, shares essential information for youth, parents/caregivers, and community members on preventing underage alcohol use and promoting safer environments.